 Instead, you consider carrying out a crowdfunding campaign.
 You start to prepare a social media strategy that targets women between the ages of 18 and 25 who care about their health.
 However, your research shows that this age group is likely paying student loans and car payments.
 They don’t have much to save, but they are still interested in giving to your cause.
 You decide to ask for an amount that won’t intimidate them and that will inspire them to give again and again.

-Mistake 2: Having Unclear Fundraising Goals
+Mistake 2: Having unclear fundraising goals

 In the previous section, you learned that research is an important process for both identifying and connecting with your target audience.
 You cannot make meaningful connections without understanding your donor’s interests, motivations, and giving capacity.